elunna/recipes/sides_and_appetizers/pan-roasted brussels sprouts and squash.md

 ## Notes

 One large squash usually yields 2 1/2 to
-3 cups, so just buy a big one and call it good—no need to measure precisely for this recipe.
+3 cup, so just buy a big one and call it good—no need to measure precisely for this recipe.
 You can also substitute any winter squash for butternut: this dish